XENO2410/supply-chain-management/README.md

 - **User Authentication**: Register and login to the platform.
 - **Shipment Tracking**: Track real-time shipment information.
-- **ETA Prediction**: Predict estimated time of arrival for shipments.
+- **ETA Prediction**: Predict the estimated time of arrival for shipments.
 - **Analytics Dashboard**: View various analytics related to shipment status, delays, and delivery times.
 - **Responsive Design**: The frontend is built to be fully responsive across all device sizes.